How to create an HTML push-button link

-Using the source code below allows you to create a push button link.
-If you want the link to go to a web page other than Computer Hope, change the URL http://www.computerhope.com/ to the web page you want to open.
+Using the code below, you can create a push-button link.
+If you want the link to go to a web page other than Computer Hope, change the URL https://www.computerhope.com/ to the web page you want to open.

-The Type attribute must be set to "BUTTON", which defines it as a clickable button on the webpage.
-The Value attribute sets the text displayed on the button itself.
-The Onclick attribute sets the action performed when the button is clicked.
-In this case, we want the button click to open the page defined after the "window.location.href=" code.
-The webpage address must be contained within single quotes as well.
+The type attribute must be set to "BUTTON" to define as a clickable button on the web page.
+The value attribute sets the text displayed on the button itself.
+The onclick attribute sets the action performed when the button is clicked.
+In this case, we want the button click to open the page defined after the "window.location.href=' code.
+The web page address must be contained within single quotes as well.